-Торіс Requirements Documentation 11.4.1 Data for non- utility non- Section 6.3 Required information All relevant data from non-utility metering systems as listed in Table 6.2 must be retained for a minimum period of 12 months. metering systems Note: Documentation of any related investigation and resolution of anomalies or estimations in the data should be retained by the Assessor if it is not evident from the data entered into the NABERS rating input form .
+Торіс Requirements Documentation 11.4.1 Data for non- utility Section 6.2 Section 6.3 Section 6.4 Required information All relevant data from non-utility metering systems as listed in Table 6.2 must be retained for a minimum period of 12 months. metering systems Note: Documentation of any related investigation and resolution of anomalies or estimations in the data should be retained by the Assessor if it is not evident from the data entered into the NABERS rating input form .